Cascadia Wild

 • Shop

-The Wolverine Tracking Project collects data on four species of special concern in Oregon - wolverine, Sierra Nevada red fox, gray wolf, and Pacific marten.
-These target species are listed as Oregon Conservation Strategy Species, which are Oregon’s species of greatest conservation need.
+The target species of the Wolverine Tracking Project (WTP) are four species of special concern in Oregon: wolverine, Sierra Nevada red fox, gray wolf, and Pacific marten.
+Each of these species are listed as Oregon Conservation Strategy Species, which are Oregon’s species of greatest conservation need.
+Scientists require accurate data to fully understand their needs.

-The data we collect supports the data gaps identified by Oregon Department of Fish and Wildlife for each species.
-Having accurate data is crucial first step to understanding their needs.
-By collecting this data and making it available to those who need it, we improve the knowledge-base that management decisions are made upon, which in turn improves the chances that viable populations of these rare animals, and the ecosystems they depend on, can be maintained.
+WTP surveys produces information that fills data gaps identified by Oregon Department of Fish and Wildlife for each species.
+By collecting this data and making it available to researchers, we improve the knowledge-base that management decisions are made upon, which in turn improves the chances that viable populations of these rare animals, and the ecosystems they depend on, can be maintained.

 Picture